YongQuanYang/TS-Score/README.md

 The script Seg_4_pCR.py is for generating the stroma regions for pCR scoring using the pre-trained deep CNN segmentation model.

-Our paper for the details of the construction of CNN-I is available at: https://arxiv.org/ftp/arxiv/papers/2110/2110.10325.pdf
+Our paper for the details of the construction and evaluation of CNN-I is available at: https://arxiv.org/ftp/arxiv/papers/2110/2110.10325.pdf

 2. CNN-II